Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Profiles and simulation parameters

-Simulations are initialized by loading markers that represent $\delta f(t=0)$ as white noise.
+Simulations are initialized by loading markers in phase space and initializing their weights using quasi-random distributions.
 All adaptive cases have adaptation rates $\alpha_n=\alpha_E=11\%\gamma_{\rm max}$ and adaptation period set with $N_t=100$ for both ions and electrons.
 Even when considering the hybrid electron model, adapted electron profiles include contributions from both passing and trapped electrons.
 Unless stated otherwise, all time traces have a moving time averaging window of $c_s\Delta t/a=4.085$.
 Marker numbers $N_p$ are displayed in millions (M).
 Comparison will be made between the non-adaptive (standard) case with $N_p=256$M, $128$M and the adaptive case with $N_p=128$M, $64$M. The choice of simulations with different $N_p$ allows for the discerning of sampling noise's effect on different diagnostic measures.